This article may contain links from our affiliate partners. Please read how we make money!

 Advice for Meal Prepping Fish

 If you’re new to meal prepping pescatarian foods, then I want to help you get off to a good start!

-Here are some of our best takeaways over the years:
+Here are some of my best takeaways over the years:

 - Start small – The last thing you want is to meal prep a recipe that you don’t like.
 Start with a single serving or small batch to make sure you like it, then double or triple it up!